mparno/fenics-web/source/download/osx_details.rst

 Installation
 ############

-Click on the link above to download the binary package for your version of OS X. The installation should be as simple as dragging the FEniCS icon into the Applications folder.
+The installation should be as simple as dragging the FEniCS icon into the Applications folder.
 When the installation is complete, there are two ways to use this binary:

 * Click on the FEniCS icon in the Applications folder.
 This will bring up a terminal with everything set up to work with FEniCS.